 On October 19, 2007, the Company executed a \$250.0 revolving credit facility (the "Revolving Credit Facility").
 The Revolving Credit Facility matures in October 2012 and contains financial covenants, including a minimum interest coverage ratio and a leverage ratio ("Maximum Leverage Ratio") of total indebtedness to EBITDA (earnings before interest, taxes, depreciation and amortization expense), as such terms are defined in the Revolving Credit Facility agreement.
 These ratios are computed at the end of each fiscal quarter for the most recent 12-month period.
 The Revolving Credit Facility allows for a Maximum Leverage Ratio of 3.50, subject to certain conditions defined in the financing agreement.
-The Company was compliant with all financial covenants under the Revolving Credit Facility as of August 31, 2010.
-At August 31, 2010, the Company had additional borrowing capacity under the Revolving Credit Facility of \$242.7 under the most restrictive covenant in effect at the time, which represents the full amount of the Revolving Credit Facility less outstanding letters of credit of \$7.3 discussed below.
+The Company was compliant with all financial covenants under the Revolving Credit Facility as of August 31, 2011.
+At August 31, 2011, the Company had additional borrowing capacity under the Revolving Credit Facility of \$240.5 under the most restrictive covenant in effect at the time, which represents the full amount of the Revolving Credit Facility less outstanding letters of credit of \$9.5 discussed below.

 The Revolving Credit Facility bears interest at the option of the borrower based upon either (1) the higher of the JPMorgan Chase Bank prime rate and the federal funds effective rate plus 0.50%, or (2) the London Inter Bank Offered Rate ("LIBOR") plus the Applicable Margin (a margin as determined by Acuity Brands' leverage ratio).
-Based upon Acuity Brands' leverage ratio, as defined in the Revolving Credit Facility agreement, the Applicable Margins were 0.50% and 0.41% as of August 31, 2010 and 2009, respectively.
-During both fiscal 2010 and 2009, the Company paid commitment fees at a rate of approximately 0.1%, and commitment fees paid during each of those years were approximately \$0.2.
+Based upon Acuity Brands' leverage ratio, as defined in the Revolving Credit Facility agreement, the Applicable Margins were 0.50% as of August 31, 2011 and 2010, respectively.
+During fiscal 2011 and 2010, the Company paid commitment fees of approximately \$0.3 and \$0.2, respectively, and paid commitment fees during each of those years at a rate of approximately 0.1%.

-At August 31, 2010, the Company had outstanding letters of credit totaling \$11.5, primarily for securing collateral requirements under the casualty insurance programs for Acuity Brands and for providing credit support for the Company's industrial revenue bond.
-At August 31, 2010, a total of \$7.3 of the letters of credit was issued under the Revolving Credit Facility, thereby reducing the total availability under the facility by such amount.
+At August 31, 2011, the Company had outstanding letters of credit totaling \$13.7, primarily for securing collateral requirements under the casualty insurance programs for Acuity Brands and for providing credit support for the Company's industrial revenue bond.
+At August 31, 2011, a total of \$9.5 of the letters of credit was issued under the Revolving Credit Facility, thereby reducing the total availability under the facility by such amount.